aspose-diagram/Aspose.Diagram-Documentation/german/net/plugins/aspose-diagram-net-for-vsto/_index.de.md

     - [So konfigurieren Sie den Quellcode](#Aspose.Diagram.NETforVSTO-Howtoconfigurethesourcecode)
 - [Beispielcodebeispiele](#Aspose.Diagram.NETforVSTO-SampleCodeExamples)
 # **Was ist VSTO?**
-VSTO oder Visual Studio Tools für Office oder Microsoft Visual Studio Tools ist Teil der Visual Studio .NET-Tools-Suite von Microsoft und unterstützt die Microsoft .NET Framework.
-Es wird von Entwicklern verwendet, um Code zu schreiben, der Microsoft Office Word-, Excel- und Outlook-Anwendungen verbindet.
-Entwickler, die VSTO verwenden, können C# oder Visual Basic-Sprachen verwenden.
-Es ist eine Alternative zu Visual Basic for Applications oder VBA.
+VSTO, or Visual Studio Tools for Office, or Microsoft Visual Studio Tools is part of Microsoft's Visual Studio .NET tools suite and supports the Microsoft .NET Framework.
+It is used by developers to write code connecting Microsoft Office Word, Excel and Outlook applications.
+Developers using VSTO can employ C# or Visual Basic languages.
+It is an alternative to Visual Basic for Applications, or VBA.
 # **Aspose.Diagram für .Net**
-Aspose.Diagram ist eine Klassenbibliothek zum Arbeiten mit Microsoft Visio-Dateien.
-Es ermöglicht Entwicklern, mit VSD-, VSDX-, VSS-, VST-, VSX-, VTX-, VDW- und VDX-Dateien in C#-, VB.NET-, ASP.NET-Webanwendungen, Webdiensten, Mono und 04812 zu arbeiten.
-Es ermöglicht Ihnen, Dateien zu öffnen und die Elemente des diagram zu bearbeiten, von Linien und Füllungen bis hin zu komplexeren Elementen, und dann in die Formate VDX, VSX, VTX, XPS, HTML, SVG, SWF, XAML, Bild oder PDF zu exportieren.
+Aspose.Diagram is a class library for working with Microsoft Visio files.
+It allows developers to work with VSD, VSDX, VSS, VST, VSX, VTX, VDW and VDX files on C#, VB.NET, ASP.NET web applications, web services, Mono and Windows applications.
+It allows you to open files and manipulate the elements of the diagram, from lines and fills, to more complex elements, and then export to VDX, VSX, VTX, XPS, HTML, SVG, SWF, XAML, image or PDF formats.
 # **Aspose.Diagram für VSTO**
 ## **Einführung**
 Die Entwickler, die nach Dateiformatbibliotheken suchen, müssen möglicherweise die Funktionen durchgehen, die von den auf dem Markt verfügbaren Bibliotheken bereitgestellt werden.
 Bei der Auswahl einer Option werden hauptsächlich zwei Faktoren berücksichtigt: